 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-No one knows why some get Braxton Hicks and others don't.
-Your uterine muscles are getting ready for childbirth.
-Some healthcare providers think Braxton Hicks contractions help to soften and thin your cervix (effacement).
+No one knows why some get Braxton Hicks and others don’t.
+Some healthcare providers think they help soften and thin your cervix.
+What providers know is that they happen when your uterus is getting ready for labor.

 Advertisement